Random walks on $\mathrm{Homeo}(S^1)$: Introduction

 A standard starting point in order to study a random (or deterministic) dynamical system is the question of the dependence to the initial condition.
 In the context of RDS of homeomorphisms of the circle, the conclusion put in evidence by various results, is that in general the following alternative holds:

-\begin{itemize} \item either the iterated homeomorphisms preserve a common probability measure on the circle (which implies some ``determinism'' in the RDS) \item or the RDS has the local contractions property: given any point of the circle, typical compositions of the homeomorphisms contracts some neighbourhood of the point. \end{itemize} In the linear case (i.e. when the homeomorphisms are the projective actions of elements of $SL_2(\R)$), that is a well known result of H. Furstenberg \cite{Furstenberg} (and moreover, the contractions are global and exponential).
-In the general case, there is variations of the precise assumptions and conclusions of this fact, but we can mainly distinguish two kinds of results:\\
+\begin{itemize} \item either the iterated homeomorphisms preserve a common probability measure on the circle (which implies some ``determinism'' in the RDS) \item or the RDS has the local contraction property: given any point of the circle, typical compositions of the homeomorphisms contract some neighbourhood of the point. \end{itemize} In the linear case (i.e. when the homeomorphisms are projective actions of elements of $SL_2(\R)$), that dichotomy is a well known result of H. Furstenberg \cite{Furstenberg} (and moreover, when the RDS has the local contraction property, these contractions are actually global and exponential).
+In the general case, there is variations of the precise assumptions and conclusions, but we can mainly distinguish two kinds of results:\\

 --\underline{Smooth case}: In the case where the probability measure $\nu$ is supported on $\mathrm{Diff}(S^1)$, one can use the general theory of hyperbolic dynamical systems on manifolds.
 If the quantity $\int\log^+ \| f'\|_\infty d\nu(f)$ is finite, we can define \textit{Lyapunov exponents}.
-In this context, various results of hyperbolic dynamics (\cite{Crauel, Baxendale, Avila}) imply that if there is an invariant probability measure, then one can find a negative Lyapunov exponent in the system (one can see this as a non linear analogue of the standard result of Furstenberg on random product of matrices \cite{Furstenberg} ).
+In this context, various results of hyperbolic dynamics (\cite{Crauel, Baxendale, Avila}) imply that if there is an invariant probability measure, then one can find a negative Lyapunov exponent in the system (one can see this as a non linear analogue of the Furstenberg's result stated above).
 Next, by Pesin theory (or even simpler arguments), one can deduce that the random dynamical system locally contracts, and even that the contractions are exponentially fast.\\